 Historical Patterns and Statistical Perspective

-From a statistical perspective, based on data from 1993 to 2021, Grain Market Insider’s internal research indicates that volatility on December WASDE report day tends to be a mixed bag, with corn leaning toward more positive reactions, whereas wheat has a more negative leaning, and soybeans are split 50-50.
+Based on data from 2000–2023, Grain Market Insider’s internal research indicates that market volatility on the December WASDE report day tends to be below average for corn, soybeans, and wheat.

 Share.